paridhi16065/NLPLabs/README.md

 #TP1

-tp1.py is a python script that does all the actions specified in the assignment.

 rawText.txt is the raw text (also available at https://www.gutenberg.org/cache/epub/71950/pg71950.txt) T.txt is the target word file
 B.txt is the basis word file